-At university George wrote for numerous online and print publications including The National Student and UoB’s Redbrick.
-He was also President, previously Social Secretary, of the University of Birmingham Shakespeare Society.
-George is part of the institute’s Digital Content Team as well as Marketing Assistant for Bitters ‘n’ Twisted.
+At university George wrote for numerous online and print publications including The National Student and UoB’s Redbrick, and was President of the University of Birmingham Shakespeare Society.
+He is now in training for a PGCE in Post-Compulsory Education and Training at Birmingham City University.

 Rachel is a successful Health & Safety and Fire Safety Professional having worked in many industries for over 20 years.
 She has extensive knowledge and experience of Health & Safety, Fire Safety and Facilities Management in the Office, Retail and Property Management sector.

 To add to her extensive Health and Safety knowledge she is an IOSH Approved Trainer enabling her to train people in Working Safely and Managing Safety, as well as bespoke courses.

 Councillor Mary Locke

 Mary has been a City Councillor since 2016, representing the Stirchley Ward, and is Cabinet Adviser on Carers.

 Mary sits on a number of Council Committees: Housing and Neighbourhoods Overview & Scrutiny Committee, Licensing and Public Protection Committee, Licensing Sub Committee A, Transport Delivery Committee, and Personnel Appeals (Dismissals) Sub Committee.